gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

-other \ref gz::physics::FeatureList "FeatureList" to final `DartsimFeatures` "FeatureList" as in [dartsim/src/plugin.cc](https://github.com/gazebosim/gz-physics/blob/ign-physics2/dartsim/src/plugin.cc) (please see the \ref createphysicsplugin "Implement a physics feature" tutorial for registering the plugin to Ignition Physics).
+other \ref gz::physics::FeatureList "FeatureList" to final `DartsimFeatures` "FeatureList" as in [dartsim/src/plugin.cc](https://github.com/gazebosim/gz-physics/blob/ign-physics2/dartsim/src/plugin.cc) (please see the \ref createphysicsplugin "Implement a physics feature" tutorial for registering the plugin to Gazebo Physics).

 The folder structure is shown below: